San Antonio metro

 San Antonio metro roofing demand patterns vary by neighborhood:

-• Alamo Heights, Terrell Hills, and King William — older custom homes, frequent tile and slate scope, complex pitches.
+- Alamo Heights, Terrell Hills, and King William — older custom homes, frequent tile and slate scope, complex pitches.
 Common job: tile underlayment lift-and-relay plus copper flashing rebuild.

-• Stone Oak and Helotes — newer master-planned subdivisions with original-builder asphalt now in the replacement window.
+- Stone Oak and Helotes — newer master-planned subdivisions with original-builder asphalt now in the replacement window.
 Common job: Class 4 architectural-shingle replacement post-hail with carrier-coordinated supplement.

-• New Braunfels and Schertz — heavy hail exposure plus rapid suburban growth.
+- New Braunfels and Schertz — heavy hail exposure plus rapid suburban growth.
 Common job: full impact-rated upgrade with carrier-credit documentation.

-• South San Antonio and Northeast Side — older 1970s–1990s asphalt roofs hitting end of life.
+- South San Antonio and Northeast Side — older 1970s–1990s asphalt roofs hitting end of life.
 Common job: full tear-off plus architectural-shingle install with full ridge ventilation upgrade.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match San Antonio homeowners
+How we connect San Antonio homeowners

-Network contractors in the San Antonio metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the San Antonio metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors and contractors with documented insurance-supplement experience — Texas hail claims are negotiated, not just submitted.

 To pick the right next step:

-• For an aging roof on its planning curve, the roof lifespan estimator factors San Antonio's hot-humid + hail-belt profile against your material and install year.
+- For an aging roof on its planning curve, the roof lifespan estimator factors San Antonio's hot-humid + hail-belt profile against your material and install year.

 San Antonio roofing services